sgharms/website/source/guides/router_primer.md

 We also know that `Route`s are aggregated into a `Router`.
 The only piece missing, therefore, is something that translates the routable URL and then loads up the applicate state associated with the routable URL's `Route`.
+This process of turning a string representation of application state is known as "deserializing."
+The reverse, representing the state of the application as a string, which happens to be a URL that can conveniently be shared or bookmarked, is known as "serializing."
+As has been said elsewhere, "URLs are just a useful side effect of state change([_Source_][Trek]"

-In this example, it turns out that the Router is both the collection of Routes, but also bears the responsibility of creating the necessary Model, Controller, View and instances required to support a given set of functionality in a Route.
+The `Router` is both the collection of `Route`s, but also bears the responsibility of creating the necessary Model, Controller, View and instances required to support a given set of functionality in a Route.

 In the subsequent sections, therefore, this guide will demonstrate how to construct a Router, an abstraction that: